inspirer/textmapper/documentation.md

 	  | import static qualifiedID '.' '*' ';'
 	  ;

 The difference between using the **opt** suffix and a question mark operator is that the latter does not introduce a new nonterminal.
-This may result in slightly more generated code, but helps to prevent LR conflicts.
+This may result in slightly more generated code but helps to prevent LR conflicts.

 In-group alternation is a way to avoid repetitions.